jorisstander/PostureCheck/README.md

 The script will begin monitoring the side-view of a person and will calculate the neck and torso inclination.
 If poor body posture is detected, a text message will be sent to the configured phone number after a certain amount of time.

 ## Note
 Make sure to use the compatible version of the packages with your python version.
+For more info about the code, check out the comments in the code.

 ## Conclusion
 This project uses Mediapipe and OpenCV to detect poor body posture and alert the user via text message.
 By using a Raspberry Pi and a webcam, the project is able to monitor the side-view of a person and calculate the neck and torso inclination in real-time.